-- At the February 2020 census point, there were 1,627 people delayed.
-This is an increase of 15% compared with the number of people delayed (1,419) at the census point in February 2019.
+- At the February 2021 census point, there were 968 people delayed.
+This is similar to the January 2021 census point when 976 people were delayed.

 The census figure reflects the position as at the last Thursday of the month.

 The latest data definitions and national data requirements (external website) came into effect on 1 July 2016.

 It should be noted that figures presented in this publication are not directly comparable with other UK countries, due to differences in definitions and data reporting.

 Data from this publication are available to download from the Scottish Health and Social Care Open Data platform (external website).

 The next release of this publication will be 4 May 2021.